ucl-exoplanets/TauREx3_public/doc/source/user/taurex/observation.rst

+.. _userobservation:

 =================
 ``[Observation]``
 =================

-This section deals with loading in spectral data for retrievals or plotting.
+This header deals with loading in spectral data for retrievals or plotting.

 --------